Click on a question to reveal the answer

 Payment can be through Bank transfer (BACS) which I ask you to do before the session or Paypal again before the session.
 Due to therapy being on line cash or cheque payments are not available and I do not take cards at the moment.

-Yes I do afternoon and early evening sessions on Tuesdays and Thursdays.
-There are also some limited Wednesday appointments available.
+Yes I do afternoon and early evening sessions on Tuesdays, Wednesdays and Thursdays.

 If you would feel more comfortable having the support of someone else you can do so.
 I may suggest some time to talk with you alone, or encourage you to begin to come to sessions on your own.
 The exception is when we agree that it would be helpful to involve another person in your therapy.